-- 1315 (2) The Office of Family and Children's Services shall 1316 devise formal standards for family protection workers of the 1317 Department of Human Services who are not licensed social workers.
-1318 Those standards shall require that: - 1319 (a) In order to be employed as a family protection 1320 worker, a person must have a bachelor's degree in either 1321 psychology, sociology, nursing, family studies, or a related field, or a graduate degree in either psychology, sociology, nursing, criminal justice, counseling, marriage and family therapy

-1324 or a related field.
-The determination of what is a related field passing score on the certification test administered by the training unit upon completion of the four-week training.
-Upon receiving a passing score on the certification test, the person

-1325 shall be made by certification of the State Personnel Board; and of Human Services.
-Any person who does not receive a passing

-1326 (b) Before a person may provide services as a family 1327 protection worker, the person shall complete four (4) weeks of 1328 intensive training provided by the training unit of the Office of 1329 Family and Children's Services, and shall take and receive a 1330 passing score on the certification test administered by the

-1333 shall be certified as a family protection worker by the Department

-$1335\,$ $\,$ score on the certification test shall not be employed or maintain

-1336 $\,$ employment as a family protection worker for the department.

-1337 Further, a person, qualified as a family protection worker through specialized training in child forensic interview protocols and
+- 1317 Department of Human Services who are not licensed social workers. - 1318 Those standards shall require that: - 1319 (a) In order to be employed as a family protection - 1320 worker, a person must have a bachelor's degree in either - 1321 psychology, sociology, nursing, family studies, or a related - 1322 field, or a graduate degree in either psychology, sociology, - 1323 nursing, criminal justice, counseling, marriage and family therapy - 1324 or a related field.
+The determination of what is a related field - 1325 shall be made by certification of the State Personnel Board; and - 1326 (b) Before a person may provide services as a family - 1327 protection worker, the person shall complete four (4) weeks of - 1328 intensive training provided by the training unit of the Office of - 1329 Family and Children's Services, and shall take and receive a - 1330 passing score on the certification test administered by the - 1331 training unit upon completion of the four-week training.
+Upon - 1332 receiving a passing score on the certification test, the person - 1333 shall be certified as a family protection worker by the Department - 1334 of Human Services.
+Any person who does not receive a passing - 1335 score on the certification test shall not be employed or maintain - 1336 employment as a family protection worker for the department. - 1337 Further, a person, qualified as a family protection worker through - 1338 the procedures set forth above, shall not conduct forensic - 1339 interviews of children until the worker receives additional - 1340 specialized training in child forensic interview protocols and

-1338 the procedures set forth above, shall not conduct forensic

-1339 interviews of children until the worker receives additional